The History and Evolution of eCommerce

 Today, there’s a multitude of eCommerce brands and platforms competing for their share of the consumer market.
-The best way to ensure that your eCommerce brand stands out in the crowd is by providing a personalized experience for every customer.
+The best way to ensure that your eCommerce brand stands out in the crowd is by providing a personalised experience for every customer.

 The best eCommerce experiences customers have had are the ones where they’ve interacted with a site, platform or product in a familiar environment.
-This familiar environment is constructed with what we call eCommerce localization.
+This familiar environment is constructed with what we call eCommerce localisation.

-eCommerce localization providers take into account your customers’ language and cultural preferences.
+eCommerce localisation providers take into account your customers’ language and cultural preferences.
 It helps you build trust with your customers, increase your brand’s recall value, and eventually help customers with their buying decision.
 Also, receiving information in their language makes it easier for them to compare products and make an informed buying decision.

 Like most innovations, eCommerce was a solution to a specific problem.
 Popular brands had the resources to market and sell their products in different parts of the world.
 On the other hand, medium and small businesses were forced to limit themselves to local markets. eCommerce provided an opportunity for such businesses to reach potential customers in all parts of the world.

-By the year 2020, eCommerce sales all around the world are predicted to exceed $650 billion. eCommerce isn’t just revolutionizing the way we buy goods but also the customer experience associated with different brands.
+By the year 2020, eCommerce sales all around the world are predicted to exceed $650 billion. eCommerce isn’t just revolutionising the way we buy goods but also the customer experience associated with different brands.